cmdnguyen/Tech-Blog/README.md

 # Tech Blog

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

 ## Description

 This is a tech blog created with Express and Sequelize.
+This blog publishes users' posts and comments.
+Users can also see other posts and comments.
+Users can create their own account and use it to login.
+They can add, edit and delete posts.
+They can also add comments to other posts.

+There were many challenges especially with the references in different models.
+I had a difficult time in obtaining IDs in a different model and putting it in view.
+I was able to get the ID referenced and have it shown in the posts and comments.
+This project involves all of the skills I have learned so far.

 ## Table of Contents